Skip to content

 The City of London Police is National Lead Force for Fraud and Cyber Crime and it is working towards five outcomes (below) in order to fulfil this role:

-The Police Authority maintains local scrutiny and oversight of the force in meeting its stated objectives at its quarterly Economic and Cyber Crime Committee meetings.
+The Police Authority maintains local scrutiny and oversight of the force in meeting its stated objectives at its quarterly Economic Security and Cyber Crime Committee meetings.
 Regular updates are also provided to the Police Authority Board on key developments in this area.

 The Police Authority also has a key role in supporting the force to deliver these outcomes, particularly by supporting the force’s engagement with key stakeholders, such as Government, APCC, His Majesty's Inspectorate Constabulary and Fire & Rescue Services, local communities and business and industry leads.